pulumi/terraform-provider-aws/website/docs/r/cloudfront_distribution.html.markdown

     `waf:GetWebACL` permissions assigned.

   * `retain_on_delete` (Optional) - Disables the distribution instead of
-    deleting it when destroying the resource through Terraform.
+    deleting it when destroying the resource.
 If this is set, the distribution needs to be deleted manually afterwards.
 Default: `false`.

   * `wait_for_deployment` (Optional) - If enabled, the resource will wait for